rubenhx/G-PROG/README.md

 ## ⚖️ License

 Code: MIT License

-Data: Sample images are released under CC BY-NC 4.0

-Access to the full dataset is restricted and requires appropriate agreements.
+Data: Sample images are released under CC BY-NC 4.0 Access to the other datasets used in our project is restricted and requires appropriate agreements.

 ## 🙏 Acknowledgements

-This project was supported by …
-We thank collaborators and institutions who contributed to data collection and analysis.
+We thank all research partners that made this international collaboration possible.
+This work was funded by grants from the National Medical Research Council (OFLCG/004c/2018-00; MOH-000249-00; MOH-000647-00; MOH-001001-00; MOH-001015-00; MOH-000500-00; MOH-000707-00; MOH-001072-06; MOH-001286-00), National Research Foundation Singapore (NRF2019-THE002-0006 and NRF-CRP24-2020-0001), Agency for Science, Technology and Research (A20H4b0141) and the Singapore Eye Research Institute & Nanyang Technological University (SERI-NTU Advanced Ocular Engineering (STANCE) Program).
+The study was supported by the Competitive Research Funding of the Pirkanmaa Wellbeing Services County for AT (grant no. 9AA076).
+LUX –foundation for glaucoma research for AT and HU-J. State funding for university-level health research, Tampere University Hospital, Wellbeing services county of Pirkanmaa (T63464) for HU-J and Tampere University Hospital Support Foundation, Tampere University Hospital, Wellbeing services county of Pirkanmaa (T64124) for HU-J.
+We thank the administrators from Istekki Oy for the technical support and retrieval of figures and graphs.
+The BEGONIA project was funded by the BOCSS (Belgian Ophthalmology Cooperation in Clinical Sciences) initiative hosted by the FRO (Funds for Research in Ophthalmology).